Only the Young (Taylor Swift song)

-"Only the Young" is a song recorded by American singer-songwriter Taylor Swift, not to be confused with the identically-named song written, performed, produced, and released by the rock band Journey.
+"Only the Young" is a song by the American singer-songwriter Taylor Swift.
 It was released on January 31, 2020, through Republic Records, as a promotional single for Miss Americana, a 2020 Netflix documentary on Swift.
 In the film's closing credits, the song is featured.
 Held back from being included on Swift's seventh studio album, Lover (2019), the song was both written and produced by Swift and Joel Little, inspired by the 2018 United States elections.

 The song is a synth-pop tune and features backing vocals from Little's daughters.
 As a protest song, "Only the Young" discusses subjects such as school shootings, Donald Trump, and vote-tampering concerns in its lyrics.
 Upon release, music critics praised Swift's lyricism on United States politics, addressing matters such as gun violence and mass shootings.
-Some critics have noted it as Swift's most politically-charged song yet.
+Some critics have noted it as Swift's most politically charged song yet.

 "Only the Young" won the People's Choice Award for the Best Soundtrack Song of 2020.
 The song entered the charts in several countries worldwide, reaching the top 20 in Scotland and the Netherlands, top 40 in Australia, Hungary, and Ireland, as well as the top 50 in Belgium and the US.
 It debuted at number one on the Billboard Digital Song Sales, becoming Swift's record-extending nineteenth number-one song on the chart.
-The song was used in a video advertisement for the Biden/Harris campaign in the 2020 United States presidential election and trended during the 2022 Philippine presidential election.
+The song was used in a video advertisement for the Biden/Harris campaign in the 2020 United States presidential election.

 Background and release

 In an interview with Chris Willman of Variety, Swift revealed that she held back "Only the Young" from being included on her seventh studio album Lover (2019).
 She also revealed that the song is both co-written and co-produced with Joel Little, who worked with Swift on four songs for the album including "Miss Americana & the Heartbreak Prince", from which the title of the documentary comes, Swift further said that the song is not intended to be single, but a song for her 2020 Netflix documentary, Miss Americana.
 Little added the song was the last he and Swift worked on during a week in New York City, following "The Man" and "Me!", and that his two daughters contributed backing vocals to the song.
 Swift released "Only the Young" on January 31, 2020, as a promotional single.
 She wrote the song after the 2018 United States elections.
 Prior to the elections, Swift broke her political silence by endorsing two Democrats: Congressman Jim Cooper for re-election to the House of Representatives, and former Tennessee governor Phil Bredesen for the Senate.
 Swift also criticized the voting record of Bredesen's opponent Republican Marsha Blackburn.

+Although Tennessee governor Phil Bredesen lost the Senate race against Marsha Blackburn, Swift helped to motivate young voters to get registered to vote.
+Around 65,000 Americans, ages 18 to 29, registered to vote in the 24 hours after Swift's Instagram post urging her followers to vote.
+By noon the next day that number was up to 102,000.